 Some of our halls of residences are also open during July to September.
-Further details are available at www.optivo.org.uk You can also contact the Middlesex University halls accommodation team on 0208 411 6121 for more information.
+Further details are available at www.optivo.org.uk.
+You can also contact us for more information on these.

-It is essential that you do not arrive in London without funds and without at least arranging some form of temporary accommodation.
+It is crucial that you do not arrive in London without the necessary funds and without at least arranging some form of temporary accommodation.